 Here, Football Ground Guide outlines what disabled supporters can expect when attending fixtures in England and the United Kingdom.

-Football stadium accessibility: the legal framework
+Football stadium accessibility: The legal framework

 Contents